 CIV ENG 3500 Transportation Engineering (LAB 1.0 and LEC 2.0)

 A study of operating characteristics of transportation modes including highways, railways, inland waterways, airways, and pipelines.
 Consideration of traffic control devices, safety, system capacity, design of routes, planning of urban transportation systems, and economic evaluation of transportation alternatives.
 Prerequisites: Civ Eng 2401 and Civ Eng 2003.

 CIV ENG 3615 Water And Wastewater Engineering (LEC 3.0)

 A study of the engineering design principles dealing with the quantity, quality and treatment of water, and the quantity, characteristics, treatment and disposal of wastewater.
-Prerequisites: Civ Eng 2601.
+Prerequisites: Civ Eng 2601 and at least junior standing.
 (Co-listed with Env Eng 3615).

 CIV ENG 3715 Fundamentals of Geotechnical Engineering (LAB 1.0 and LEC 2.0)

 Analysis of geotechnical systems including soil classification, index properties, permeability, compressibility and shear strength.
 Basic geotechnical engineering design principles as they apply to civil constructed facilities, such as analysis of foundations and earth structures.
 Laboratory determination of the basic properties of soils.
 Prerequisite: Geo Eng 1150 or Arch Eng 2103; Civ Eng 2210; and preceded or accompanied by Civ Eng 3330.